pscally1005/pscally1005.github.io/_posts/recipes/chicken/2024-12-19-butter-chicken.markdown

 - Mix in your evaporated milk and (blended) cottage cheese.
 Cover and let simmer for an additional 5 minutes

-- Remove from the heat, serve with a side of quinoa (or brown rice or lentils), and top with dried parsley
+- Remove from the heat, serve with a side of quinoa (or <a href="/misc/grains#brown-rice">brown rice</a> or lentils), and top with dried parsley
 - <center><img src="/assets/Food/Chicken/Butter Chicken/pot.jpg" alt="" class="instruction-image"></center>
 ---